My Simple Little Bio and Even Simpler Philosophy

-When I was kid I was always looking for ways to express myself.
-It was my way of opening the pressure valve that came with institutional living.
-My formative years were spent growing up in orphanages and served as the nexus for a lifelong artistic practice.
+Spending my toddler to teenage years being reared in orphanages served as the nexus for a lifelong artistic practice.
 It's how I managed to exercise some semblance of control over my life, if only for a little while.
 When I wasn’t making art, I was helping others make art.
 As an early teen, one of my first jobs was clerking at an art supply and frame shop.
 I also had a yearly summer job teaching arts and crafts to the guests at a NJ School for the Blind and worked on art projects with seniors at a local convalescence facility.
-As an adult, my works have been exhibited in the Salmagundi Club and a number of other galleries in NYC and surrounding metropolitan area, while several of my commissioned pieces are in private and corporate collections across the country.
+As an adult, my works have been exhibited in the Salmagundi Club and a number of other galleries in NYC and surrounding metropolitan area, while several of my commissioned pieces went to private and corporate collections across the country.

 My Master’s thesis, “The Border Doe Project” included a sculptural works component which was featured in the Smithsonian Institute's Museums on Main Street exhibition, and in a collaborative border stories exhibition called El Otro Lado, by invitation from the University of Arizona’s College of Medicine, Office of Outreach and Multicultural Affairs.
 My waterfowl paintings have been included in the U.S. Department of Interior’s Federal Duck Stamp program’s national traveling exhibit of top ten entries.
 I've illustrated a book on the Leni Lenape, an indigenous people of the Northeastern Woodlands, and was commissioned to illustrate natural science children’s books written by acclaimed naturalist/photographer/author/ lecturer Dr. Leonard Lee Rue III.

-And now I'm on my own once again but I’m STILL making art!
+And now I'm widowed and my only child has struck out on his own so I'm on my own once again.
+And, I’m STILL making art!
 I've dug out my paints and brushes, reinvigorating my art practice in my home studio here in southeast Arizona.
-I’m a proud member of the Portrait Society of America and was recently selected for membership in the highly prestigious Society of Animal Artists.
-My primary art-making focuses on nature and animals, while I also do portrait work when I feel so inspired.
+I’m a proud member of the Portrait Society of America and the Society of Animal Artists.
+My primary art-making focuses on animals and portrait work.
 I do consider commissions on a limited basis each year so I welcome your inquiries, comments, and questions.